AliGhorashiCMT/Coherent-Perfect-Absorption/spheres/README.md

 **Passive sink surface conductivity.ipynb**: Similar to the notebook of the same name in **../cylinders/**, just for cylinders.

+**Generalized Kramers Kronig.ipynb**: Notes on the paper (Causality relations in the homogenization of metamaterials)[https://journals.aps.org/prb/pdf/10.1103/PhysRevB.84.054305?casa_token=4f21nymi9rIAAAAA%3AFQXPLXASOiUj-PXAmIum1JlwFggxSD5gFvi7e0Wx836uvSvYz3iwo8bwIpZZoSLACPKvtWAog3tjyg] by **Andrea Alu**.
+In particular, this notebook re-produces **Figure 1, 2, and 3** of the paper.
+The most important figure is **Figure 3**, which shows that the retarded polarizability may be found through the **Kramers-Kronig** relations, supplemented with a closed-form quasistatic correction.

 **utils.py**: Expressions for scattering coefficients for spheres.
 The zeros of the denominator functions give the surface plasmon frequencies and the zeros of the numerator functions give the CPA frequencies.
 For derivation of the scattering coefficients, see: https://hackmd.io/@aligho/ByRl-iJ_ge.